merylcarey/acmcelwee.github.io/contact.md

 permalink: /contact/
 ---

-Please contact me to set up your first **free** workout!
+Please contact me to set up your first **FREE** workout!
 Give it a go to see if I am the right fit for you.

 Meryl Carey
 <merylcarey@gmail.com>